siriusctrl/UniPublic/CS/week8.md

   - Dijkstra's Algorithm (most famous)
     - Too ez, skip the details
 - BGP (Border Gateway Protocol)
-- Definitions
   - Autonomous Systems (AS)
     - Collections of routers under the same administrative control
-    - Bigger than the “network” part of IP address
   - Each network will have
     - A protocol for internal routing
     - A protocol for external routing between AS